Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     },

     //Non-default setup
-    training_room_score:X, //Score granted to the one who reeled in the ghost in the training room. door:{ //Required for and used only by fake doors model:{ //Required, the ID of the door model.
+    owner:X, //The GhostNr of the ghost owner of this projectile. training_room_score:X, //Score granted to the one who reeled in the ghost in the training room. door:{ //Required for and used only by fake doors model:{ //Required, the ID of the door model.
 See IDs in use for valid IDs. namespace:"luigis_mansion", //Required, the namespace of the door model.